italia/daf-docs/installation/docker/freeipa.rst

    > mkdir /var/lib/ipa-data

 2. Edit */etc/hosts* and ensure that the IPA server address is listed.
 This is required for Apache to work properly.
-You have to change IPA_SERVER_IP with the ipa server ip:
+You have to change IPA_SERVER_IP with the IPA server IP:

 .. code-block:: bash